Glossary

 R-grid (Shift Table) mechanism

-A 7×14 grid of verified shift values (integers 0–25) that defines the K4 encryption.
-Each cell's R value satisfies R = (C − P) mod 26, where C and P are the ciphertext and plaintext letter values at that position.
-The R-grid is the final, operative shift table.
-It decomposes as R = r + gate.
+A 7x14 grid of verified shift values (integers 0-25) that defines the K4 encryption.
+Each cell's R satisfies R = (C - P) mod 26, where C and P are ciphertext and plaintext values.
+The R-grid is the final operative shift table.
 See full R-grid table.

 r-grid (base shift grid) mechanism